Mercedes 'Zero Emission' Engine Reportedly Ready for Prime Time

 In a 1992 prototype, the fuel cell takes up the entire cargo area of a delivery van.
 Across the room, today's model — now merely the size of an average television set — is displayed in front of a neon-lit outline of a compact passenger car.

 This “zero emission” engine, it appears, is ready for prime time.

-IMPORTANT NOTICE: To read this EE Times news story, click the READ COMPLETE ARTICLE link above.
+IMPORTANT NOTICE: To read this NBC News news story, click the READ COMPLETE ARTICLE link above.
 This will launch a separate window to the original news source.
 To comment on this story use the Reader's Comment form below.

 |<< PREVIOUS||NEXT >>|

 blog comments powered by Disqus